Labor & Delivery Hospital Bag Checklist

 - Personal Hygiene Products: Body wash, shampoo, razor, bath towel, etc...
 All the basic items you're going to need to make you feel fresh and clean.

 - Reading Material/Music: Labor can be slow at times.
 Sometimes the birthing parent will be sleeping during labor or simply not need your constant attention.
 It's always a good idea to pack something to read, as well as head phones and music, to help keep you busy during the slow times.
 Alternatively, if your partner is napping, that's also a great time for you to get a little shut eye!

 Try to have everything packed and quickly accessible by the 35th week of pregnancy to help you be as prepared as possible for when the big event finally happens.
 You can even keep a quick hospital bag stored in your car, just in case labor occurs while you're away from the house.

 If you forget a few things or don't have certain things, don't get stressed out!
 It happens.
 You can plan all you want, but labor and birth are both unpredictable.
-The best you can do is keep your calm and do the best you can.
-Remember, the ultimate goal is to bring a healthy baby into the world and to have mom safe and healthy, too!
+In the end, all your truly need are the person having the baby and the baby.
+Best wishes to you on your birthing journey!

 More by this Author

 A hub about Degenerative Disc Disease and the affect it has on it's victims.

 Suffering with chronic back pain and want to find ways to naturally treat it?
 Why not exercise!
 This articles covers the best, and the worst, exercises for herniated disc pain.

 Discover the story behind the complex goddess Persephone.
 Also discover an enchanting version of her love affair with Hades, God of the Dead.